Bourdon Effect, Restrained and Unrestrained Pipes

 Bourdon Effect Modeling in PASS/START-PROF

-START-PROF always preforms analysis with Bourdon effect.
+START-PROF always analyzes with Bourdon effect.

 Bourdon Effect Modeling in Expansion Joints